awpala/my-omscs-notes/cse-6220/01-basic-model-of-locality.md

 <img src="./assets/01-085A.png" width="650">
 </center>

-Next, considering the additional reads of matrix $C$, this yields the following transfers:
+Next, considering the additional reads of matrix $C$ , this yields the following transfers:

 $$
 Q\left( {n;Z} \right) = n^2 + 2n^2 = 3n^2
 $$

-With respect to matrix $C$, there is a read and a write operation of one element each, repeated a total of $n^2$ times.
+With respect to matrix $C$ , there is a read and a write operation of one element each, repeated a total of $n^2$ times.

 <center>
 <img src="./assets/01-086A.png" width="650">
 </center>

-Lastly, considering the additional reads of matrix $B$, this yields the following transfers:
+Lastly, considering the additional reads of matrix $B$ , this yields the following transfers:

 $$
 Q\left( {n;Z} \right) = 3n^2 + n^3